 The School District is self-insured with regard to unemployment compensation claims.
 The School District accounts for claims within the general fund with expenses/expenditures and liability being reported when it is probable that a loss has occurred, and the amount of that loss can be reasonably estimated.

-The School District had no unemployment claims liability during the last two fiscal years.
+Changes in the unemployment compensation claims liability during the last two fiscal years are as follows: